Emissions Trading System for installation operators (ETS Installations)

-The emissions trading scheme (ETS) limits the emissions from the most greenhouse gas-intensive industrial installations.
-For this purpose, the absolute available quantity of emission allowances, and therefore a maximum for the emissions of all ETS participants, is defined in advance.
-Every ETS participant is allocated a certain quantity of emission allowances.
-If its emissions are lower, it can sell surplus emission allowances, in the opposite case it must buy emission allowances.
+The Emissions Trading System (ETS) limits the emissions from the most greenhouse gas-intensive industrial installations.
+The absolute available quantity of emission allowances, and therefore a maximum for the emissions of all ETS participants, is defined in advance.
+Each ETS participant is allocated a certain number of emission allowances.
+If its emissions are lower than this allowed amount, it can sell surplus emission allowances; if they are higher, the participant must buy emission allowances.

-Switzerland introduced the emissions trading scheme (ETS) for industrial installations in its current form in 2013, on the basis of the EU regulation.
-The rules are defined in advance each time for a set period – a “trading period”.
+Switzerland introduced the Emissions Trading System (ETS) for industrial installations in its current form in 2013, on the basis of EU rules.
+The ETS rules are defined in advance of a set period known as a trading period.
 The first trading period was from 2013 to 2020.
-With a partial amendment to the CO2 legislation, the Swiss Parliament extended emissions trading.
-The next trading period covers the years 2021 to 2030.
+The current trading period covers the years 2021 to 2030.
 Switzerland’s ETS and that of the EU have been linked since 1 January 2020.
 Swiss ETS participants are therefore on a level playing field with their European competitors with regard to the regulation of greenhouse gas emissions.

-It is compulsory for installation operators with high greenhouse gas emissions to participate in the ETS (ETS participants).
-Activities which generally cause high to very emissions are listed in the CO2 Ordinance (Appendix 6).
-Any company which carries out such an activity must participate in the Swiss emissions trading scheme.
+It is compulsory for installation operators with high greenhouse gas emissions to participate in the ETS.
+Activities that generally cause high to very high emissions are listed in the CO2 Ordinance (Annex 6).
 Sectors affected include cement, chemicals and pharmaceuticals, refineries, paper, district heating and steel.
+These industries are required to participate in the ETS.

-If absolute emissions at a production site consistently fall below 25,000 tonnes of CO2 equivalents per year, the operator of the installations may apply for an exemption from emissions trading (“opt-out”).
+If absolute emissions at a production site consistently fall below 25,000 tonnes of CO2 equivalents (CO2-eq) per year, the operator of the installations may apply to opt out of the ETS.
 Separately from this, research, development and testing facilities at a site and installations whose main purpose is special waste management can be exempted from emissions trading.

-Any company participating in the ETS with its installations will be reimbursed the CO2 levy on the fuels it uses, upon application.
+Any company participating in the ETS with its installations can apply to the Federal Office for Customs and Border Security for a reimbursement of the CO2 levy on the fuels it uses.

 Allocation of emission allowances